-- 11.6 Classification of Results.
-The successful candidates are classified as follows: - 11.6.1 For First Class with Distinction: Candidates who have passed all the courses prescribed in the Programme in the first attempt with a CGPA of 8.25 or above within the programme duration.
-Candidates who have withdrawn from the End Semester Examinations are still eligible for First Class with Distinction (See Section 12 for details). - 11.6.2 For First Class: Candidates who have passed all the courses with a CGPA of 6.5 or above. - 11.6.3 For Second Class: Candidates who have passed all the courses with a CGPA between 5.0 and less than 6.5. - 11.
-6.4 Candidates who obtain highest marks in all examinations at the first appearance alone will be considered for University Rank.
+- 10.5 Classification of Results.
+The successful candidates are classified as follows: - 10.5.1 For First Class with Distinction: Candidates who have passed all the courses prescribed in the Programme in the first attempt with a CGPA of 8.25 or above within the programme duration. - 10.5.2 For First Class: Candidates who have passed all the courses with a CGPA of 6.5 or above. - 10.5.3 For Second Class: Candidates who have passed all the courses. - 10.
+5.4 Candidates who obtain highest marks in all examinations at the first appearance alone will be considered for University Rank.

-11.7 Course-Wise Letter Grades
+10.6 Course-Wise Letter Grades

-- 11.7.1 The percentage of marks obtained by a candidate in a course will be indicated in a letter grade. - 11.7.2 A student is considered to have completed a course successfully and earned the credits if he/she secures an overall letter grade other than RA. - 11.7.3 A course successfully completed cannot be repeated for the purpose of improving the Grade Point. - 11.7.4 A letter grade RA indicates that the candidate shall reappear for that course.
+- 10.6.1 The percentage of marks obtained by a candidate in a course will be indicated in a letter grade. - 10.6.2 A student is considered to have completed a course successfully and earned the credits if he/she secures an overall letter grade other than RA. - 10.6.3 A course successfully completed cannot be repeated for the purpose of improving the Grade Point.

+- 10.6.4 A letter grade RA indicates that the candidate shall reappear for that course.
 The RA Grade once awarded stays in the grade card of the student and is not deleted even when he/she completes the course successfully later.
-The grade acquired later by the student will be indicated in the grade sheet of the Odd/Even semester in which the candidate has appeared for clearance of the arrears.
+The grade acquired later by the student will be indicated in the grade sheet of the Odd/Even semester in which the candidate has appeared for clearance of the arrears. - 10.6.5 If a student secures RA grade in the Project Work/Field Work/Practical Work/Dissertation, he/she shall improve it and resubmit if it involves only rewriting/incorporating the clarifications suggested by the evaluators or he/she can reregister and carry out the same in the subsequent semesters for evaluation.

-- 11.7.5 If a student secures RA grade in the Project Work/Field Work/Practical Work/Dissertation, he/she shall improve it and resubmit if it involves only rewriting/incorporating the clarifications suggested by the evaluators or he/she can reregister and carry out the same in the subsequent semesters for evaluation. - 12.
-Provision for Withdrawal from the End Semester Examination - 12.1 The letter grade W indicates that a candidate has withdrawn from the examination. - 12.2 A candidate is permitted to withdraw from appearing in the ESE for one course or courses in ANY ONE of the semesters ONLY for exigencies deemed valid by the University authorities. - 12.3 Permission for withdrawal from the examination shall be granted only once during the entire duration of the programme. - 12.3 Application for withdrawal shall be considered only if the student has registered for the course(s), and fulfilled the requirements for attendance and CIA tests. - 12.4 The application for withdrawal shall be made ten days prior to the commencement of the examination and duly approved by the Controller of Examinations.
-Notwithstanding the mandatory prerequisite of ten days notice, due consideration will be given under extraordinary circumstances. - 12.5 Withdrawal is not granted for arrear examinations of courses in previous semesters and for the final semester examinations. - 12.6 Candidates who have been granted permission to withdraw from the examination shall reappear for the course(s) when the course(s) are offered next. - 12.7 Withdrawal shall not be taken into account as an appearance for the examination when considering the eligibility of the candidate to qualify for First Class with Distinction.
+11. Provision for Withdrawal from the End Semester Examination

+- 11.1 The letter grade W indicates that a candidate has withdrawn from the examination. - 11.2 A candidate is permitted to withdraw from appearing for the ESE for valid reasons.
+However, such permission is granted only once during the entire duration of the programme. - 11.3 The application for withdrawal shall be made ten days prior to the commencement of the examination and duly approved by the Controller of Examinations.
+Notwithstanding the mandatory prerequisite of ten days notice, due consideration will be given under extraordinary circumstances. - 11.4 Withdrawal is not granted for arrear examinations of courses in previous semesters and for the final semester examinations. - 11.5 Candidates who have been granted permission to withdraw from the examination shall reappear for the courses in the subsequent semester/year. - 11.6 Withdrawal shall not be taken into account as an appearance for the examination when considering the eligibility of the candidate to qualify for First Class with Distinction.

-13. Academic misconduct
+12. Academic misconduct

 Any action that results in an unfair academic advantage/interference with the functioning of the academic community constitutes academic misconduct.
-This includes but is not limited to cheating, plagiarism, altering academic documents, fabrication/falsification of data, submitting the work of another student, interfering with other students' work, removing/defacing library or computer resources, stealing other students' notes/assignments, and electronically interfering with other students'/University's intellectual property.
+This includes but is not limited to cheating, plagiarism, altering academic documents, fabrication/falsification of data, submitting the work of another student, interfering with other students' work, removing/defacing library or computer resources, stealing other students' notes/assignments, electronically interfering with other person's/University's intellectual property.
 Since many of these acts may be committed unintentionally due to lack of awareness, students shall be sensitised on issues of academic integrity and ethics.

-14. Transitory Regulations
+13. Transitory Regulations